Tobacco vending machines

 Tobacco dispensing machines

-Tobacco dispensing machines, which are located behind some counters at retail outlets such as petrol stations, will not be affected by the law banning unattended vending machines.
+Tobacco dispensing machines, which are located behind some counters at retail outlets such as petrol stations, are not affected by the law banning unattended vending machines.
 Tobacco dispensing machines work via a manual locking mechanism operated by staff and do not require the insertion of a coin, banknote or token.
 Therefore they are not defined as a vending machine under the Act.

 Types of vending machine systems